tamilcloudbee/tcb-tf-3tier-app/README-next.md

 ### EC2 Instances and Application Flow

-- **EC2 Instance 1 (Web Server-FASTApi-MYSQLDB)**: Hosts an Apache web server with a student enquiry form.
+- **EC2 Instance 1 (Web Server)**: Hosts an Apache web server with a student enquiry form.
 The form sends data to FastAPI on the backend.
-                                   Runs the FastAPI application, which processes the form data and saves it to a MySQL database.
+- **EC2 Instance 2 (FastAPI & MySQL)**: Runs the FastAPI application, which processes the form data and saves it to a MySQL database.
 - **MySQL Database**: Stores the data submitted by the students (name, email, phone, query, and course).
 - **Security Groups**: Defined to allow communication between Apache and FastAPI on the relevant ports (80 for Apache and 8000 for FastAPI).